Nintendo's Anti-Piracy Programme

 Through education, raising awareness and legal actions, Nintendo is working hard to preserve the video game industry's ability to invest in the development of new and exciting games, and to give all legally-sold Nintendo games a chance to succeed.

 Developing a single video game often takes several years of work for teams of game developers, artists, animators, musicians, motion capture artists and others.
 Costs may climb into millions of pounds to develop and bring one game to market.
-Piracy continues to be a significant threat to Nintendo's business, as well as over 1,400 game development companies working to provide unique and innovative games for Nintendo’s console and handheld systems.
+Piracy continues to be a significant threat to Nintendo's business, as well as thousands of game development companies working to provide unique and innovative games for Nintendo’s console and handheld systems.

 Online piracy and counterfeiting of Nintendo's video game products is illegal.